 1. Download and extract the file MakeUSBvmdk.cmd and place it on your Desktop (or anywhere convenient)

-2. Right-click on the file and run as ADMINISTRATOR and enter in the USB drive number - the new vmdk file will be created for you and placed in the correct folder for Oracle VirtualBox to use.
+3. Right-click on the file and run as ADMINISTRATOR and enter in the USB drive number (as listed in RMPrepUSB) - the new vmdk file will be created for you and placed in the correct folder for Oracle VirtualBox to use.

-3. Set the Master IDE contents to the new USBPortX.vmdk file in Oracle Manager (see screenshot)
+5. Set the Master IDE contents to the new USBPortX.vmdk file in Oracle Manager (see screenshot - click on the disk icon)

-If you buy a larger USB drive or re-make a new USBPortx.vmdk using a different drive, you will need to make a new USBPortx.vmdk file (otherwise VirtualBox Manager will complain about the registry entry being wrong!) as follows:
+If you buy a larger USB drive or re-make a new USBPortx.vmdk using a different drive, you will need to re-attach the new USBPortx.vmdk file (otherwise VirtualBox Manager will complain about the registry entry being wrong!) as follows:

-1. In File - Virtual Media Manager - delete the USBPortx.vmdk file
+1. In File - Virtual Media Manager - Remove the old USBPortx.vmdk file (you may need to expand it and Release and Remove any children first)

 2. Insert your largest USB device into a USB port and run RMPrepUSB to find out what device number it is

-If you require more info on how this works, see here for a tutorial and watch the YouTube video below.
+If you require instructions on how to add a vmdk to a new VM see here for a tutorial or watch the YouTube video below.

 On your Windows system, test your bootable USB Flash Memory Drive (UFD) within Windows by booting it via a Virtual Machine using VMware Server as follows: